saboya/spotify-patcher/README.md

 This script is not POSIX-compliant.
 I wrote it with Bash in mind, may or may not work with other shells.

+## Known issues

+This script probably won't work if one of the problematic libraries is the first or last in the .gnu.version_r table.
+I intend to address this soon™.

 ## Useful resources

 * https://en.wikipedia.org/wiki/Executable_and_Linkable_Format#Section_header